otrifonova/django_api_blog/README.md

 <h3>Create and get a list of posts</h3>

-Allows to create posts (for the authorized users, an access token required) and get a list of all the certain user's posts sorted by a publication date in order from newest to oldest.
+Allow to create posts (for the authorized users, an access token required) and get a list of all the certain user's posts sorted by a publication date in order from newest to oldest.
 The post contains fields: title, text, publication date, author.
 The field "author" gets a current authorized user, the field "publication date" gets a current UTC date and time value.

 <br>

-  **Endpoints:**
 <ul>
 <li><h4>POST /api/post/</h4> - create a post</li>
 </ul>

 <br>

   <h6>Header params</h6>